 For those under 35, if you are having frequent, unprotected sex and you are still not becoming pregnant after a year you should consider treatment.
 Please read our article on how to get pregnant naturally here.

 If you are over 35 or have other infertility risk factors (such as endometriosis) you should seek help earlier.
-At The Evewell, we are fertility specialists with 20+ years experience, we offer a range of fertility treatments and will give you personalised treatment based on your specific needs.
+At The Evewell, we are fertility specialists with 20+ years of experience, we offer a range of fertility treatments and will give you personalised treatment based on your specific needs.
 If you are concerned about the fertility of you or your partner, please get in touch, you can call us on 020 3974 0950 or email us at firstname.lastname@example.org.

 Secondary infertility testing